 - How to Use the Console Pane in the Windows PowerShell ISE

 - How to Debug Scripts in Windows PowerShell ISE

 - How to Use Tab Completion in the Script Pane and Console Pane

 Allows you to see whether the commands and scripts that you run are complete.
 The status bar is at the very bottom of the display.
 Selected portions of error messages are displayed on the status bar.

 Increases or decreases the size of the text on the screen.

-Help by clicking Windows PowerShell ISE Help on the Help menu or by pressing the F1 key
+clicking Windows PowerShell ISE Help on the Help menu or by pressing the F1 key

 anywhere except when the cursor is on a cmdlet name in either the Script Pane or the Console Pane.